Mike Dabich

-Michael Lee Dabich (born December 27, 1942 in Lander, Wyoming) is a retired American professional basketball center who played one season in the American Basketball Association (ABA) with the Oakland Oaks and the Dallas Chaparrals during the 1967–68 season.
+Michael Lee Dabich (born December 27, 1942) is a retired American professional basketball center who played one season in the American Basketball Association (ABA) with the Oakland Oaks and the Dallas Chaparrals during the 1967–68 season.
 He played college basketball for New Mexico State University.
 He was drafted during the seventh round of the 1966 NBA draft by the New York Knicks, but did not play for them.